latipun7/nfs-most-wanted-news/README.md

 ## How to Interact with This App

-Users will land in landing page.
-From there only one button "Get Started".
-After clicking it, users will go to main page.

-In this main page users can see featured news or just search the news from search box and news will displayed in a list card.
-In this page, users can click the "add" button in news card to add the news into their reading list and saved to browser storage.
+In this main page users can see featured news or just search the news from search box and news will displayed in the list cards.
+In this page, users can select the country and input the keywords to search the top headlines news in that selected country by the keywords user entered.

-Add to reading list is optional, they can just click the news card and they will taken to news page for the actual reading.

-In the Reading List page, only news added by users is displayed.
-Users can delete it with clicking "Del" button.

 ## Dev Info